The Chicken House

 The Chicken House is a publishing company owned by Scholastic Corporation, specialising in children's fiction.

 Founded in 2000 by Barry Cunningham and Rachel Hickman as Chicken House Publishing, it was bought by Scholastic in 2005.
 It has introduced many new successful authors, including Cornelia Funke, Roderick Gordon and Brian Williams, Kevin Brooks, Lucy Christopher, Rachel Ward, M. G. Leonard, Rachel Grinti, Kiran Millwood Hargrave and Jasbinder Bilan.
-It is the UK publisher of the multi-million bestselling Maze Runner series.
+It is the UK publisher of the multi-million bestselling The Maze Runner series.

 The Times/Chicken House Children’s Fiction Competition

 The Times/Chicken House Children's Fiction Competition was launched in 2008 by Chicken House and The Times newspaper.

 The annual competition is for full manuscripts suitable for readers aged between 7 and 18 by unpublished, unagented writers.
 The grand prize is a publishing contract worth £10,000.
 In 2019 a second prize was introduced to mark the competition's tenth anniversary, with a publishing contract worth £7,500 awarded to the Chairman's Choice.

 Terms and Conditions can be found on the Chicken House website.